Cabernet Franc Grape Variety: Steps into the Spotlight

 Meanwhile, many predict a bright future for Cabernet Franc in the vineyards that flank the Dordogne.
 A growing firmament of estates are planting more of the variety, mindful of the rising alcohol levels that come so naturally to Merlot grown in hotter temperatures.
 They do not generally desire this, as Stephanie Barousse, deputy CEO of Chateau de la Dauphine, explained in 2021.
 “Over the past few vintages, we’ve been seeing Merlot wines with 15 percent alcohol,” said Barousse.

-If temperatures continue to rise and winegrowers are forced to adapt.
-In that case, it is not inconceivable that Cabernet Franc may supplant Merlot in the future, becoming the key variety of the Right Bank.
+If temperatures continue to rise and winegrowers are forced to adapt, it is not inconceivable that Cabernet Franc may supplant Merlot in the future, becoming the key variety of the Right Bank.
 Naturally, some would celebrate this paradigm shift, while others would lament.
 But the naysayers should remember that Cabernet Franc can produce exquisite and ethereal red wines if handled correctly.

 Top Cabernet Franc blends from Bordeaux: